 - attend interviews and participate in meetings throughout the complaint process.

 The government agency will review your complaint and will decide whether or not to investigate further.
 The government agency may dismiss your complaint at any time after initial review.
+When you receive notice of the dismissal. you will also receive a notice of right to sue.
+This notice allows you to bring your claim in court.
 If your complaint is dismissed, you have the right to a review of that decision.

-State employees may sue state government employers in state courts under state laws without first filing a complaint with a government agency.
-However, state employees may or may not be able to sue state government employers in federal courts.
+State employees may or may not be able to sue state government employers in federal courts.
 Different federal courts have reached different conclusions about which federal employment laws protect state employees, when lawsuits must be filed, and whether state employees must first file a complaint with a state government agency before they may file a lawsuit in federal court.
-If you are a state employee, LRS recommends that you consult a lawyer about your options.
+If you are a state employee, DRO recommends that you consult a lawyer about your options.

 Complaints to EEOC - Federal Agency